 Every homeless person should receive care that is consistent in quality and experience with that of the general population and bespoke to meet their specific needs...

-The Improvement Collaborative programme has been set up to work with key stakeholders to define what the future approach to increasing London’s capacity for quality improvement should include and what the future support for improvement across London needs to address.
+The Urgent and Emergency Care Improvement Collaborative has been set up to work with key stakeholders to define what the future approach to increasing London’s capacity for quality improvement...

 We want to fundamentally shift from focusing on treatment of mental health issues to prevention and helping Londoners stay emotionally, mentally and physically well at all ages.